brutal-org/brutal/book/tools/bid.md

-# Brutal Interface Definition language
+# Interface Definition language (BID)

-BID is a language used for generating C Inter Process Communication code.
+Brutal Interface Definition language or simply BID is a language used for generating C Inter Process Communication code.
 It is used for communicating with services.
-**This documentation is a simple look at BID, the spec/documentation may change, and may be outdated, or incomplete <!>.**

 ## Definitions

 - an `identifier` is every alphabetical character and numeric character (`[a-zA-Z0-9]`).
 - a `type` (not the keyword) is a struct, an identifier or an enum (see (#types-in-bid)).

-## Types in bid
+## Type

 In bid you have 3 class of types: primitives, structures, and enums.